Jalmeida1994/actions-runner-controller/README.md

 ### RunnerDeployments

-In our previous examples we were deploying a single runner via the `RunnerDeployment` kind, the amount of runners deployed can be statically set via the `replicas:` field, we can increase this value to deploy additioanl sets of runners instead:
+In our previous examples we were deploying a single runner via the `RunnerDeployment` kind, the amount of runners deployed can be statically set via the `replicas:` field, we can increase this value to deploy additional sets of runners instead:

 ```yaml
 # runnerdeployment.yaml